 Diabetic Peripheral Neuropathy

-Diabetic peripheral neuropathy is a condition in which the nerves of the arms, hands, legs and feet caused become damaged by diabetes.
+Diabetic peripheral neuropathy is a condition in which the nerves of the arms, hands, legs and feet become damaged by diabetes.
 Peripheral neuropathy can lead to numbness, loss of sensation, and sometimes pain.
 It is the most frequent complication of diabetes, eventually impacting 60% to 70% of persons with the disease.

 Diabetic peripheral neuropathy develops slowly and insidiously, worsening over time.
 Signs of the disease may be present even before a person is formally diagnosed with diabetes.
 Symptoms begin in the longest nerves in the body, affecting the feet first and later the hands in a “stocking-glove” pattern.
 The symptoms usually spread slowly and evenly up the legs and arms.

-Diabetes also causes inflammation of the blood vessel walls and atherosclerosis or hardening of the arteries, leading to poor blood circulation in the lower extremities and development of peripheral artery disease (PAD).
+Diabetes also causes inflammation of the blood vessel walls and atherosclerosis, or hardening of the arteries, leading to poor blood circulation in the lower extremities and development of peripheral artery disease (PAD).
 The lack of blood flow and constricted arteries also impair the body's ability to fight infection.
 Between 20-30% of people with diabetes also have PAD.

 In diabetic peripheral neuropathy, chronically high blood sugar levels as a result of diabetes damage nerves not only in the extremities, but throughout the body.
-This impairs nerve signaling between the brain and vital organs and tissues of the body.
+This impairs nerve signaling between the brain, and vital organs and tissues of the body.
 Three groups of nerves are affected by diabetic peripheral neuropathy:

 Sensory nerves enable people to feel pain, temperature, and other sensations.
 When the sensory nerves are damaged, a person with diabetes might not feel heat, cold, or pain.
 A cut or sore on a foot, a burn from hot water, or exposure to extreme cold causing frostbite might go completely unnoticed.
 The sore or exposed area may then become infected, causing a foot ulcer, which may then not heal due to the body's impaired ability to fight infection.

 The perception of sensory nerve damage can vary by individual.
 Some people may feel tingling, then later feel pain.
 Others have numbness and lose the feeling in their fingers and toes.
 Since these changes happen slowly and gradually, they may go unnoticed.
-And because the changes are subtle and occur over years or even decades, the signs of nerve damage may ignored and attributed to simply aging.
+And because the changes are subtle and occur over years or even decades, the signs of nerve damage may end up being ignored and attributed to simply aging.

 Motor nerves control muscles and give them their strength and tone.
 Peripheral neuropathy may also cause muscle weakness and loss of reflexes, especially at the ankle, leading to changes in the way a person walks.
 Foot deformities, such as bunions and hammertoes, may occur, as well as collapse of the midfoot, a condition known as Charcot foot.